 Employment Change in the United Kingdom averaged 40.15 Thousand from 1971 until 2022, reaching an all time high of 311 Thousand in March of 2014 and a record low of -424 Thousand in May of 2020.
 This page provides - United Kingdom Employment Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United Kingdom Employment Change - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Employment Change in the United Kingdom is expected to be 100.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Employment Change in the United Kingdom to stand at 120.00 in 12 months time.
-In the long-term, the United Kingdom Employment Change is projected to trend around 50.00 Thousand in 2020, according to our econometric models.
+Employment Change in the United Kingdom is expected to be 45.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Employment Change is projected to trend around 25.00 Thousand in 2023 and 10.00 Thousand in 2024, according to our econometric models.